Flexible Data Manager Tool

 Field Name |

-This drop-down shows all the field names of your schema module.
-Select the one you want to update. |
+Select the submission field you want to update. |

 New Value |

-In this text field, enter the new value for your selected Field Name.
+Enter the new value you want to update the field with.
 For example, let's say you select the Field Name data.firstName.
 The original value is Ellen, but you want to change it to Rebecca.
-You'll enter Rebecca into this field. |
+You'll enter Rebecca into this value field. |

 Field Type |